trovu/trovu/Namespaces.md

 But even more: You can also override shortcuts: For instance, while all other users use the keyword `g` for Google, you might use it for something else – with your user namespace.

+Namespaces work well together with [[Includes]], especially for dictionaries.

 ## Namespace types

 Namespace type | Example namespaces | Naming convention | Contains | Example shortcuts